-The Special Issue on the 41st NNDC proceedings is intended to showcase the presentations, either oral or as a poster, that will be shared at the Conference.
-Therefore, only presentations made at the conference will be eligible to be included in the Special Issue.
-In the event you are unable to attend the Conference on the new date, you may have one of your co-authors give the presentation on your behalf.
-In these cases, your manuscript could be included in the Special Issue.
+After the Conference, the NNDC will prepare a Special Issue on the 41st NNDC proceedings to be published in the Journal of Food Composition and Analysis.
+It is intended to showcase the presentations, either oral or as a poster, that will be shared at the Conference.
+Therefore, only presentations made at the Conference or complete poster presentations will be eligible to be included in the Special Issue.

 5) I submitted my abstract for consideration for a student/new investigator award.
 Am I still eligible?

 Yes.
 All abstracts submitted for award considerations are still eligible.
-Although we realize that your student status may have changed (e.g. graduated, new job, etc.) by the fall, the award process remains the same.
-A panel of judges will need to evaluate the presentation in person.
-Therefore, if you are unable to attend the conference, we will not be able to consider you as a candidate for an award.
+Although we realize that your student status may have changed (e.g. graduated, new job, etc.), the award process remains the same.
+A panel of judges will evaluate the presentation via a one-on-one discussion with the author.
+Details on this process are forthcoming.
+If you are unable to attend the conference, we will not be able to consider you as a candidate for an award.

 NNDC Recognition Award